-Companies can think long term and still be nimble.
-For example, a critical component of strategy is an external forces analysis.
+Companies can think long term and still be flexible.
+For example, a critical component of business strategy development is an external forces analysis.
 Companies should be evaluating long-term external forces, and adapting based on new information (meeting regularly-perhaps quarterly) to pivot.

 Jeff Bezos of Amazon holds a strategy meeting every Tuesday to keep it front and center with his management team.